 Alice Friedemann’s book review of:

 Vaclav Smil.
-2010.
+2013.
 Prime Movers of Globalization.
 The History and Impact of Diesel Engines and Gas Turbines.
+MIT press.

 Smil makes the case that civilization is based on the billions of engines that make global trade, power plants, transportation, and much more possible.
 If you are mechanically minded, you will enjoy his history of the evolution of engines.
 And if you are afraid to fly, this book may change your mind – airplane turbines are a wonderment, perhaps the pinnacle of engine design, and far safer than they’ve ever been before.